Is prevention of neuralgia possible?

 Neuralgia symptoms to watch for

-Although you may take all the needed steps to help in the prevention of neuralgia, spinal degeneration is a fact of life.
-You may never experience any neuralgia symptoms, but it’s a good idea to look out for any sensations of pain, tingling, numbness, weakness or throbbing that seem to originate in the back and travel through the extremities.
-If you do experience these symptoms and your physician diagnoses you with neuralgia, he or she may suggest that you attempt a conservative course of treatment that includes pain medication, hot/cold compresses and necessary lifestyle changes like improving posture or quitting smoking.
+Even if you take all the needed steps to help in the prevention of neuralgia, spinal degeneration happens to everyone to some extent.
+You may never experience any neuralgia symptoms, but ones to look out for include pain, tingling, numbness, weakness or throbbing that seem to originate in the back and travel through the extremities.
+If you do experience these symptoms and your doctor diagnoses you with neuralgia, he or she may suggest that you attempt a conservative course of treatment that includes pain medication, hot/cold compresses and necessary lifestyle changes like improving posture or quitting smoking.